VikiCherryPie/VikiCherryPie/README.md

-- 👋 Hi, I’m Victoria Tihonenko (@VikiCherryPie)
+- 👋 Hi, I’m Victoria Tihonenko ( '@VikiCherryPie' )
-- 👀 I’m interested in psychology and team management.
+- 👀 I’m interested in psychology and team management
 - 🌱 I’m currently learning at the 2nd level of Gestalt Therapy
 - 💞️ I’m looking to collaborate on team management and human resource
 - 📫 If(how to reach me) { alert( 'darkoki.doki@gmail.com or +375292126643' ); }